vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Whiteboard design session/WDS student guide - Migrate EDW to Azure SQL Data Warehouse.md

     c.
 What impact will this solution have on the performance of the Azure SQL Data Warehouse?**\
         **

--  **Diagram the solution**
+3. **Diagram the solution**

 **Prepare**

 Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution.
+1. Identify any customer needs that are not addressed with the proposed solution
-2. Identify the benefits of your solution.
+2. Identify the benefits of your solution
-3. Determine how you will respond to the customer’s objections.
+3. Determine how you will respond to the customer’s objections

 Prepare a 15-minute chalk-talk style presentation to the customer.